getodk/briefcase/CONTRIBUTING.md

 1. When your changes are ready to be added to the core ODK Briefcase project, [open a pull request](https://help.github.com/articles/creating-a-pull-request/).
 Make sure to set the base fork to `opendatakit/briefcase`.
 Describe your changes in the comment, refer to any relevant issues using [keywords for closing issues](https://help.github.com/articles/closing-issues-via-commit-messages/) and tag any person you think might need to know about the changes.

+1. Pull requests will be reviewed when committers have time.
+If you haven't received a review in 10 days, you may notify committers by putting `@opendatakit/briefcase` in a comment.

 ## Making sure your pull request is accepted
 1. Confirm that your code compiles.